iArcanic/iss-cw/docs/report/iss-report.md

     json_data = {"aes_keys": []}
 ```

-By iterating through the `aes_keys` JSON collection, if the `user_id` passed in parameter matches the `for` loop's index, it makes an entry for the key, but as a hex object using `.hex()`.
-This is because the key is passed in as raw bytes, and cannot be stored in the JSON file unless serialised.
-It then stores this.
+By iterating through the `aes_keys` JSON collection, it attempts to first find if an entry for that user already exists.
+If not however, a new entry into the JSON collection is made, writing both the user's ID and their corresponding AES key.
+It then writes this to the AES HSM.

 ```python
 for entry in json_data["aes_keys"]: